blua/fend-project-memory-game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+You can turn two cards per move - if they match, the symbol will remain visible, but if they don't match you have 0.6 seconds to try to memorize them, to use that knowledge in the following moves.
+Your goal is to get all 16 cards to remain visible.

+Find all the pairs in 14 moves or less to get a 3-star rating.

+If you are unable to finish the game in 10 minutes, it will expire and you'll have to start a new one.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+I will likely not accept pull requests in this repository.
 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).